Provotorov-A-A/qt_cmake_project/README.md

 1. Clone project from repository.

    `git clone https://github.com/Provotorov-A-A/qt_cmake_project.git .`
 2. Rename project name in ./CMakeLists.txt (line with *project* command).
+Note, that for help script's correct work it's requires that project name should be the same as it's directory name.

    That line will be:
    `project(my_qt_project LANGUAGES CXX)`